pran-7-5/eco_style/README.md

 banning of street lights and pole = solar powered, 20 w LED enough ....should be mounted on a tree rather than steel pole

-Ban the boats except wood and electric ones.

 The clay artists and over jobs where heat curing is required, the oven power should be solar not wood or coal.

 reduction of classrooms in schools and colleges rather sports and art clubs, markets, online apps are enough for meeting discovering new people already.
 But practical labs should remain the same.